 - 14.2.1 Indemnification by BioLineRx.
-BioLineRx agrees to defend, indemnify and hold harmless Merck, its Affiliates, and its and their employees, directors, subcontractors and agents from and against any loss, damage, reasonable costs and expenses (including reasonable attorneys' fees and expenses) incurred in connection with any claim, proceeding, or investigation by a Third Party arising out [] (a "Liability"), to the extent such Liability []. - 14.2.2 Indemnification by Merck.
-Merck agrees to defend, indemnify and hold harmless BioLineRx, its Affiliates, and its and their employees, directors, subcontractors and agents from and against any Liability to the extent such Liability []. - 14.2.3 Procedure.
+BioLineRx agrees to defend, indemnify and hold harmless Merck, its Affiliates, and its and their employees, directors, subcontractors and agents from and against any loss, damage, reasonable costs and expenses (including reasonable attorneys' fees and expenses) incurred in connection with any claim, proceeding, or investigation by a Third Party arising out [\] (a "Liability"), to the extent such Liability [\]. - 14.2.2 Indemnification by Merck.
+Merck agrees to defend, indemnify and hold harmless BioLineRx, its Affiliates, and its and their employees, directors, subcontractors and agents from and against any Liability to the extent such Liability [\]. - 14.2.3 Procedure.
 The obligations of Merck and BioLineRx under this Section 14.2 are conditioned upon the delivery of written notice to Merck or BioLineRx, as the case might be, of any potential Liability within the other Party's indemnification obligation, within a reasonable time after such Party becomes aware of such potential Liability.
-The indemnifying Party will have the right to assume the defense of any suit or claim related to the Liability (using counsel reasonably satisfactory to the indemnified Party) if it has assumed responsibility for the suit or claim in writing; provided that the indemnified Party may assume the responsibility for such defense to the extent the indemnified Party may assume the responsibility for such defense to the extent the indemnified Party with respect the responsibility for such defense to the extent the indemnified Party") shall keep the other Party (the "Other Party") advised of the status of such action, suit, proceeding or claim and the defense thereof and shall consider recommendations made by the Other Party with respect thereto.
+The indemnifying Party will have the right to assume the defense of any suit or claim related to the Liability (using counsel reasonably satisfactory to the indemnified Party) if it has assumed responsibility for the suit or claim in writing; provided that the indemnified Party may assume the responsibility for such defense to the extent the indemnifying Party does not do so in a timely manner.
+The indemnified Party may participate in (but not control) the defense thereof at its sole cost and expense.
+The Party controlling such defense (the "Defending Party") shall keep the other Party (the "Other Party") advised of the status of such action, suit, proceeding or claim and the defense thereof and shall consider recommendations made by the Other Party with respect thereto.
 The Defending Party shall not agree to any settlement of such action, suit, proceeding or claim without the prior written consent of the Other Party, which shall not be unreasonably withheld, conditioned or delayed.
 The Defending Party, but solely to the extent the Defending Party is also the indemnifying Party, shall not agree to any settlement of such action, suit, proceeding or claim or consent to any judgment in respect thereof that does not include a complete and unconditional release of the Other Party from all liability with respect thereto or that imposes any liability or obligation on the Other Party without the prior written consent of the Other Party.